weragoda/sql_test/README.md

 ### Write sql queries for below scenarios

- - Fetch user name, department name and mobile number.

- - Fetch the no. of employees for each department in the descending order.
+ - Fetch the department, no. of employees for each department in the descending order.

  - Fetch user name, role and department of the employee who are under role trainer and officer.

- - Fetch duplicate records in employee_role table.
+ - Fetch duplicate records if any and delete dullicate records in employee role table.

  - Update is_deleted:True and is_updateted:current_time for inactive and not verified user in HR department.

- - Update is_activ:false for all users working under engineering department.
+ - Update is_active:false for all employees working under engineering department.

+ - Fetch Employee First Name, Department name, heighst salary and lowest salary by departments.

- - Delete all inactive users.
+ - Fetch roles name if have multiple users.

- - Write an SQL query to clone a new table from another table.
+ -